SalesforceLabs/OrgCheck/docs/queries.md

 FROM ApexCodeCoverageAggregate
 WHERE ApexClassOrTriggerId IN (<subsetIds>)
 ```
+### Tooling Composite + Tooling SOQL
 **Query on MetadataComponentDependency**
-This query is run in batches with 100 apex class ids max (see `subsetIds`).
+This query is run with composite using batch size=500.
+Each SOQL query can max maximum 100 ids.
+Below is an example of such a composite query:
 ```
-SELECT MetadataComponentId, MetadataComponentName, MetadataComponentType, RefMetadataComponentId, RefMetadataComponentName, RefMetadataComponentType
-FROM MetadataComponentDependency
-WHERE RefMetadataComponentId IN (<subsetIds>)
-OR MetadataComponentId IN (<subsetIds>)
+POST /tooling/composite
+[
+    { method: 'GET', url: '/services/data/v<version>/tooling/query?q=SELECT MetadataComponentId, MetadataComponentName, MetadataComponentType, RefMetadataComponentId, RefMetadataComponentName, RefMetadataComponentType FROM MetadataComponentDependency WHERE RefMetadataComponentId IN (<subsetIds1>) OR MetadataComponentId IN (<subsetIds1>)' }, { method: 'GET', url: '/services/data/v<version>/tooling/query?q=SELECT MetadataComponentId, MetadataComponentName, MetadataComponentType, RefMetadataComponentId, RefMetadataComponentName, RefMetadataComponentType FROM MetadataComponentDependency WHERE RefMetadataComponentId IN (<subsetIds2>) OR MetadataComponentId IN (<subsetIds2>)' }, ...
+]
 ```

-## Apex Triggers
+## Queries permformed by the Apex Triggers dataset
 ### Tooling SOQL Queries
 **Query on ApexTrigger**
 ```